jmk1997/OnTrak/README.md

 Inside the server/config directory you can add a `dev.js` file to hold your db information or things like API keys while you develop.
 This repo is already set to .gitignore `dev.js` but if you name your file something different just don't forget to update your .gitignore.

-# Heroku Deploy Option

-There is a heroku-postbuild script included in the template if you choose to deploy to Heroku.
-[This article](https://daveceddia.com/deploy-react-express-app-heroku/) by Dave Ceddia covers the reasoning pretty well.
-But basically it tells heroku to install the react-scripts needed to build the React app.
-By default the react-scripts are not installed in production.